Rubberverse/qor-caddy/README.md

 ## ⚙️ List of modules included with this build of Caddy

 These modules may change at any time depending on my own personal needs.
-Use vanilla image or build your own if you think this is too bloated!
+Use vanilla image or build your own if you think this is too bloated, or need specific modules that I don't provide!

 | 🔧 Name + URL | 🪛 Short Description |
 |------------|-------------------|